dh-notes/pandoc-workflow/sample.md

 # Bibliography
 ```

 The default citation format in Pandoc is Chicago author-date format.
-If you want to typeset using a different format (this will be immensely useful when submitting a project to a journal that requires specific citation styles), you can download a "citation style language" file and save it to your directory.^[John Macfarlane recommends the primer on creating and modifying CSL styles at <http://citationstyles.org/downloads/primer.html>.
-All available CSL styles can be searched and downloaded at <https://github.com/citation-style-language/styles>.]
+If you want to typeset using a different format (this will be immensely useful when submitting a project to a journal that requires specific citation styles), you can download a "citation style language" file and save it to your directory.^[John Macfarlane recommends the primer on creating and modifying CSL styles at <http://citationstyles.org/downloads/primer.html>.]

 We will change the citation style of our document from Chicago Style to Modern Language Association.
-All current CSL style files can be found [in a GitHub repository](https://github.com/citation-style-language/styles).
-Scroll down to find the file ```modern-language-association.csl```.
-Right click on this file and save it to your project directory.
+All current CSL style files can be found at <http://editor.citationstyles.org/about/>.
+Search for Modern Language Association, and download the file ```modern-language-association.csl``` to your project directory.

-Finally reference that citation style in the YAML header in the same manner as your bibliography:
+Finally, reference that citation style in the YAML header in the same manner as your bibliography:

 ```
 ---